anujdeol/EComShoeStore/README.md

 ### EComShoeStore
 ### Direction to run the application

->Change the connection string
+>1st Step: Change the connection string
->Run Migrations and Update Database
+>2st Step: Run Migrations and Update Database
->Data Seeders will insert the initial fake data into datebase for testing purpose
+>3st Step: Data Seeders will insert the initial fake data into datebase for testing purpose

 ### Home Page: